HsuShihHsueh/Machine-Learning-Course/HW02/report.md

 [013/015] Train Acc: 0.553963 Loss: 1.483944 | Val Acc: 0.605483 loss: 1.276090
 [014/015] Train Acc: 0.555135 Loss: 1.478690 | Val Acc: 0.607511 loss: 1.273302
 [015/015] Train Acc: 0.556988 Loss: 1.472936 | Val Acc: 0.608907 loss: 1.266522
+#### Result
+In Epoch=15、Dropout=0, Train Acc(0.851) is hihger than Val Acc(0.631), hence the model may be overfit.
+In Dropout=0.5, especially in Dropout=0.25, has higher accuracy to 0.677 and lower loss.
+These dropout can slow down slightly the cause of overfit.

 # Different dropout percentage on Subampling